graciellehigino/the-return-of-the-fleas/manuscript.md

 ## Conclusion

-The conspicuous association - both numerical and geographical - between the evolutive history of species and networks' betadiversity properties clarifies important aspects of the biogeography of hosts and parasites communities in Eurasia.
+The conspicuous association - both numerical and geographical - between the evolutive history of species and networks' beta-diversity properties clarifies important aspects of the biogeography of hosts and parasites communities in Eurasia.
 For example, the longitudinal PCDc clusters separation roughly coincide with the presence of the Ural Mountains.
 From this point of view, considering the longitudinal spread of PCDp, the history of both hosts and parasites seems to have a clear path of migration and diversification from south-central Eurasia towards the north.
-This history is also sustained by the metaweb betadiversity
+This history is also sustained by the metaweb beta-diversity
 metrics: with a distinguished *$\beta$s* group at the south of the Ural Mountains suggesting higher species richness and common origin, followed towards north by gradual changes in interactions and composition, they sum up to the